June 25 - July 15, 2018 // 21 days

 *The Chimpanzees we work with are wild and free.
 Our ability to work with them depends upon a variety of environmental factors and local conditions.

-Taking our newfound knowledge, we transfer to the Kasiisi Project, founded by Elizbeth Ross, Ph.D. and Faculty Dean at Harvard University.
+Taking our newfound knowledge, we transfer to the Kasiisi Project, founded by Elizbeth Ross, Ph.D. and former Faculty Dean at Harvard University.
+In the past, the Kasiisi project has worked with groups from MIT, McGill, West Point Military Academy, the Peace Coorps, Princeton, and the World Wild Life Fund.
 Within the Kibale National Park region, we have the opportunity to help a village with sanitation and infrastructure needs during the day while spending time with the local school children after their classes end.
-Trading language skills, helping with homework, playing soccer and netball, and sharing meals, these Ugandan students show us a fresh way of day to day living.
+Trading language skills, helping with homework, working to construct new latrine facilities, playing soccer and netball, and sharing meals, these Ugandan students show us a fresh way of day to day living.
 They share with us both the excitements and the challenges of having breathtaking wildlife around.
 For instance, the elephants in the area have been known to trample through fences and destroy the village’s crops.

 Firsthand, we experience how the village strives to live in harmony with the land by solving this problem with a surprising solution: beehives!
 No matter how large the wondrous elephant may be, the creature has learned bees are to be avoided.
 Teaming up with students in the village, we lend a hand building the beehives hung in the area with hopes of attracting bees.
 These hives not only provide a home for high-value pollinators and honey-makers, but also keep the elephants from stomping through the farm fields!